Visit Lagodekhi: 15 Reasons Why.

 5.- Adventure your way to the Great Ninoshevi Waterfall

-At 40 m high, this waterfall is a must-see for every nature-lover.
+At 40 m high, this waterfall is a must-see for every nature-lover comes to visit Lagodekhi.
 The trail begins at the entry in Gurgeniani, a small village that is 11 km from the Lagodekhi center.
 It can be reached by private car or by taxi.
 The trail will guide you through pristine forest along the wild Ninoskhevi river, where you will discover the ever changing stream and thel gorges and pools it creates.
-The hornbeam-beech forest is especially amazing in autumn when the leaves change their colour.
+The hornbeam-beech forest is especially amazing in autumn when the leaves change their color.
 You will cross the river several times and eventually climb several rocks.
 Be aware, the rocks can be slippery.
 Once you arrive, take advantage of the Ninoshevi’s “cool” water and take a refreshing bath in the natural pools beneath the waterfall.

 6.- Hop on a horse and enjoy the ride